 4. Keep Them Braided

 If wind, sleep, or other activities that are rough on your locks are in the forecast, opt for some braids.
-This'll help keep your extensions from tangling and matting.
+That'll help keep your extensions from tangling and matting.
 You should braid your extensions every night before sleep, since you'll be rubbin' all up on that pillow.
-Also avoid speed boats and convertibles.
+Also, avoid speed boats and convertibles.

 5. Minimize Heat Use